ericnishio/ericnishio.github.io/_posts/2015-11-11-how-to-authenticate-with-keycloak-in-angular.md

 This is how Keycloak handles authentication:

-1. Keycloak is loaded and run in your application.
+1. Keycloak.js is loaded and run in your application.
 2. Keycloak checks if the user is authenticated.
 3. If not, it redirects the user to Keycloak's login interface.
 4. On success, it redirects the user back to your application.